Magentah/chewie-bot/README.md

 ### Running locally

 - Run `yarn start-dev` in the root folder to run without debugging enabled.
 - Run `yarn start-debug` in the root folder to run with debugging enabled.
+This will allow you to attach to the nodemon process with a debugger, such as VSCode.

 ### Contributing